azdavis/azdavis.net/posts/en/comm-for-swe.md

 ---
-title: "Communication for software engineers"
+title: Communication for software engineers
 date: 2021-10-18
-desc: "Tips on communicating effectively."
+desc: Tips on communicating effectively.
 ---

 I enjoy practicing my technical skills.
 However, now that I've graduated from college and am working as a software engineer, I've begun to focus more on communication.
 Here is some of what I've learned, though [it's all been said before][unoriginal].